-Bears are a common sight in Canada, and one northern town is considered the world capital for a particular species.
-Canada is famed for its wildlife, and if bear watching in the wild is on your bucket list, then this is one of the best countries to do so.
+Bears are a common sight in Canada.
+In fact, Churchill in northern Manitoba is considered the world capital for a particular species.
+If bear watching in the wild is on your bucket list, then Canada is one of the best countries to do so.

 The less you know about bears, the more likely you are to be afraid of them. – Linda Masterson in Living with Bears (pg 213)